ibericoalex/iberico-hangman/README.md

     ![difficulty-screen](./documentation/difficulty-screen.png)

 - **Hangman Game**
-    - User selects `Start Game``
+    - User selects "Start Game".
     - Decide on a difficulty level:
         - **Easy** - word length: 3 characters and 5 guesses

         ![easy-screen](./documentation/easy-screen.png)
         - **Medium** - word length between 4 and 6 characters and 6 guesses

         ![medium-screen](./documentation/medium-screen.png)
         - **Hard** - word length higher than 7 characters and 8 guesses

         ![hard-screen](./documentation/hard-screen.png)

     - Random Word Selection: The game selects a random word based on the chosen difficulty level.
     - Dynamic Feedback: The game provides feedback on **guessed letters**, **remaining attempts**, and **incorrectly guessed letters**.

     ![feedback-screen](./documentation/feedback-screen.png)

 - **Replayability**
-    - Once the game is over and the user has either won or lost, users are prompted to return to the main menu, where they can either decided to replay or exit the game.
+    - Once the game is over and the user has either won or lost, users are prompted to return to the main menu, where they can decide to replay or exit the game.

     **You won**
     ![win-screen](./documentation/win-screen.png)